soronity/Assembly-projects/assembly#/specification.md

 # Assembly# Language Specification

-Syntax is an amalgamation of C# and my over-the-top desire for super explicit and understandable code
+Assembly# is a 32-bit language with 8-bit instructions.
+The syntax is an amalgamation of C#, the MIPS 32-bit instruction encoding and my (possibly over the top) desire for super explicit and understandable code.

 | **Type** | **Encoding** |
 |:---------|:-------------|